The introductory computer exercise using Python and the SUND toolbox¶

 Create an activity object

-activity = sund.Activity(timeunit='m')
+activity = sund.Activity(time_unit='m')

-activity = sund.Activity(timeunit='m')
+activity = sund.Activity(time_unit='m')

-Create a simulation object and simulate
+Create a simulation object

 The simulation of models is carried out by a simulation object, which can include one or more model objects, and (optionally) one or more activity object.
-If you want to use multiple models/activitiy objects, put them in a list (e.g. [m1a, m1b]).
+If you want to use multiple models/activity objects, put them in a list (e.g. [m1a, m1b]).

 To create a simulation object, call the class constructor Simulation from the SUND package.
 You will need to provide the model objects that should be included when you do the constructor call.